Olivia. In the Lab. With the Revolver.: Reviews

 Writing for The A.V.
 Club, Noel Murray graded the episode with a B+, explaining that after the previous week's episode, "Olivia.
 In The Lab.
 With The Revolver." was a "return to normalcy".
 Murray appreciated the episode's use of a secret that "eats at people when they can’t bring themselves to air it out", particularly spotlighting the "look of panic" on Walter's face when Olivia and Peter leave his lab.
 Ken Tucker from Entertainment Weekly also appreciated the balance between mythology and single-episode elements.
 "This week’s episode stood up as a perfectly comprehensible hour even if you were new to the series, thanks to its medical mystery and fun side-moments such as Walter making brightly colored taffy.
 But is[sic] also wove in characters and names from previous episodes — Nick Lane, Nancy Lewis — and raised the tantalizing suggestion that the illness James Heath suffered from might be a malady that’s also afflicting parts of the alternate universe."

 MTV columnist Josh Wigler positively noted "Mysteries of the week are always compelling when they have interplay with the overarching mythology of Fringe, which was exactly the case in tonight's installment."
 He also liked the "interesting dynamic" between the still-clueless Peter and the Fringe team about his unknown past.
 Ramsey Isler from IGN rated the episode 7.8/10; he compared it to "Peter", believing that this week's episode's had "a tough act to follow... this story definitely isn't as good, but it did keep us going along an interesting path to more answers."
-The IGN writer praised Walter going back to his old jokes while at the same time possessing "an undercurrent of fear and shame in his personality as he deals with Olivia's knowledge of Peter's secret", but disliked the first half's "slow, procedural" elements as well as the cancer make-up.
+Isler praised Walter going back to his old jokes while at the same time possessing "an undercurrent of fear and shame in his personality as he deals with Olivia's knowledge of Peter's secret", but disliked the first half's "slow, procedural" elements as well as the cancer make-up.
 Despite these small critiques, Isler "liked most of this installment", expressing delight that there were a rare two mythology episodes in a row and that there were subtle references to previous episodes such as Nick Lane in "Bad Dreams".
 Some reviewers liked the episode title but were disappointed that more elements from the boardgame had not been incorporated into the episode.